anycable/docs.anycable.io/docs/js/platforms.md

 new LongPollingTransport(url, {
   cooldownPeriod: 500, // ms to wait before the next poll request
   sendBuffer: 500, // ms to buffer outgoing commands before sending
-  pingInterval: 30000, // ms between emulated pings (keeps the monitor calm)
+  pingInterval: 30000, // ms between emulated pings (so the monitor does not reconnect)
   credentials: 'same-origin', // fetch credentials mode
   fetchImplementation: fetch // a fetch-compatible function })